hermangroup/docs/wallets/index.rst

 .. figure:: electrum/img/electrum.png
    :width: 400 px

-   Dash Electrum Wallet
+   Historia Electrum Wallet

-.. _dash-android-wallet:
+.. _historia-android-wallet:

-Dash Android Wallet
+Historia Android Wallet
 ===================

-Dash offers a standalone wallet for Android, with development supported by the Dash budget.
-The Dash Android Wallet supports advanced Dash features, including contact management and InstantSend.
+Historia offers a standalone wallet for Android, with development supported by the Historia budget.
+The Historia Android Wallet supports advanced Historia features, including contact management and InstantSend.
 You can scan and display QR codes for quick transfers, backup and restore your wallet, keep an address book of frequently used addresses, pay with NFC, sweep